 The culmination of the biology program is an individualized Capstone experience, which allows each student to collaborate with a faculty member as they apply knowledge and skills from their course work to a novel research project.
 The department also offers field and travel opportunities so students can observe and apply biological principles beyond the classroom in environments that can be as familiar as our own campus in Western Pennsylvania to exotic locations such as tropical Costa Rica or the Amazon rainforest and Galapagos Islands of Ecuador.

 Students interested in the health-related professions can receive additional advisement by the Medical Professions Advisory Committee (MedPAC) and those interested in graduate school or research can receive additional advisement from our Research Professions Advisory Committee (ResPAC).
 The rigorous study of biology combined with a traditional liberal arts education provides our graduates with exceptional placement with employment and into pre-professional and advanced degree programs.

 The mission of the biology department takes its direction from the broader mission of Westminster College.
 The department’s quest for academic excellence and extensive experiential learning is suffused with a recognition that stewardship of life mandates the maximum possible development of each person’s intellectual capabilities and social responsibilities.
 In order to help women and men develop the competencies, commitments, and characteristics which distinguish human beings at their best, the biology department realizes its mission in students who:

-Imagine yourself a medical doctor, marine biologist, forensic scientist, physical therapist, veterinarian, ecologist, scientist or biotechnologist.
+Imagine yourself a physician, surgeon, genetic counselor, conservation biologist, academic biologist, marine biologist, forensic scientist, physical therapist, veterinarian, ecologist, scientist or biotechnologist.